 The Healdsburg Green Rate is available to all residential and commercial customers for an additional 1.8 cents per kilowatt hour.
 Under the Green Rate, the City will procure, on the customer’s behalf, renewable energy to match the customer’s monthly energy consumption.

 Electric Vehicle Discount

-Do you have an electric car (or plug-in hybrid)?
-We currently offer a 15% discount on time of use residential-rates to electric car owners.
+Qualified residential electric customers that have an electric vehicle may be eligible for the City's EV Discount Program.
+We offer a discount on electricity for customers that have an EV registered in Healdsburg and take the Time of Use rate to encourage charging during off-peak times.
 Detailed information about the program can be found on the discount application form, or call us at 707-431-3307 for questions.

 Electric Rate Comparison

 The charts below compare the electricity cost for three typical customer types from three local utilities: Healdsburg Electric, PG&E, and Sonoma Clean Power

 Healdsburg Electricis a publicly owned utility (POU), which means that it is subject to local public control and regulation by the City’s governing body – Healdsburg City Council.

 PG&Eis an investor-owned utility (IOU), which means it is a private company with shareholders and investors.
 The California Public Utilities Commission (CPUC) oversees IOUs.